 Students will normally live in private homes, but it may sometimes be possible to arrange housing in a residence hall for those who strongly prefer not to live with a local family.
 We do not presently allow shared apartment living as a housing option for undergraduates.
 For the occasional student who is accompanied throughout the semester by a partner or child, other living arrangements are possible, but it will be the responsibility of the student to make such arrangements.

-Before leaving the country, all students studying abroad through a UW program must take out an insurance policy with On Call International for the duration of their study abroad program.
+Before leaving the country, all students studying abroad through a UW program must take out an insurance policy with the Study Abroad office for the duration of their study abroad program.
 We recommend it cover you for the entire extent of your travels abroad.
 If you are covered under another policy, you may apply to the UW Study Abroad office for a waiver of this requirement, but other policies are unlikely to have comparable coverage (particularly medical evacuation and emergency repatriation coverage).
-Cost may increase modestly from year to year, but this policy will be approximately $42/mo.
-Please wait until the UW contract with On Call International is in place for the appropriate academic year before signing up.
-Typically, that happens in August.
+Cost may increase modestly from year to year, but this policy will be approximately $49/mo.
+If you need more information about the insurance, please contact Darielle Horsey (firstname.lastname@example.org).

 NW CÁDIZ will exercise all reasonable care in the operation of its program.
 However, notice is hereby given that all arrangements for transportation and other services are made for the program's participants upon the condition that NW CÁDIZ, its officers, and its sponsoring institutions assume no responsibility or liability for any injury, damage, loss, accident, delay, or other irregularity occasioned by reason of or defect in any means of transportation or acts of defaults of any company, agency, or person providing transportation or other services.
 Information contained in this brochure was accurate at the time the brochure was printed.
 NW CÁDIZ is not responsible for changes that occur after the printing of this brochure.
 However, the internet version of the brochure will be updated regularly and the program will do everything possible to assure that its participants are in possession of up-to-date information on the program and the conditions of its operation prior to enrollment in the program and departure for Spain.
 NW CÁDIZ reserves the right to cancel the program at any time and for any reason.